 It's led to a repudiation and rejection of self.

-Oh, also, William Barr was the Attorney General under George H.W.
+Oh, also, William Barr was the attorney general under George H.W.
 Bush during the Ruby Ridge standoff, which is one of the earliest inciting incidents of the Patriot militia movement in the 90s.

-I enlisted a law firm to work pro bono on the case and assisted in framing legal arguments advanced in the amokai in the district court and the subsequent appeal in the Ninth Circuit.
+I enlisted a law firm to work pro bono on the case and assisted in framing legal arguments advanced in the Amica in the district court and the subsequent appeal in the Ninth Circuit.

-shot Randy Weaver's wife while she was holding her infant child.
+That sniper that he helped defend was the person who shot Randy Weaver's wife while she was holding her infant child.

 William Barr should be a villain of the highest order to Alex, but fuck that noise.